iainm342/milestone-4/readme/testing.md

 [Back to Contents](#contents)

 - As a **user**, I want to be able to see more detailed product information about products I am interested in.
   - The **user** on clicking a product image on the All Product screen is taken to the relevant product-detil.html page.
 The product detail page contains the product information along with a more detailed description of the product.
 The **user** is able to add products to their basket through using the plus/minus buttons, direct entry to the input field or using the arrows within the input field.
-The **user** is also able to continue shopping from this screen by clicking the Keep Shopping button.
+The **user** is also able to continue shopping from this screen by clicking the Keep Shopping button. **This requirement is deemed as being completed.**
     ![Product Detail](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/prod-detail.png)

 [Back to Contents](#contents)

 - As a **user**, I want to be able to view the content, and associated cost, of my "bag" throughout my site use.
   - The **user**, once items have been added to their bag, will be shown a Bootstrap Success message confirming the item(s) addition to the bag.
 Continued addition of items will increase the information contained in the Toast and the **user** will be able to scroll through their bag without having to leave the product screens.
-The **user** is also able to click the Go to Secure Checkout button to take them immediately to the full Shopping Bag page.
+The **user** is also able to click the Go to Secure Checkout button to take them immediately to the full Shopping Bag page. **This requirement is deemed as being completed.**
     ![Bag Toast](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/bag-toast.png)

 [Back to Contents](#contents)

 - As a **user**, I want to be able to see all products from a specific County.
   - The **user** is able to filter all the products by County by clicking the County name on the All Product page or on the Product Detail page.
-The County name is an <a> tag that contains the url information for the product page.
+The County name is an <a> tag that contains the url information for the product page. **This requirement is deemed as being completed.**
     - County <a> Tag
       ![County Order Button](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/county-order-btn.png)
     - Filtered Product Results